 Flights between Sudan and the Gulf Cooperation Council (GCC) states are increasing in number, largely due to the growing number of low-cost carriers operating in those nations.
 Sudanese airlines are banned from operating in Europe and, as a result, most flights to Europe are provided by airlines such as Emirates, Etihad and Qatar Airlines via hubs in the Middle East.
 Flights to and from South Sudan are also popular, as land transportation between the two countries remains dangerous, especially in the border region.

 Due to the growing number of flight connections between Sudan and the Middle East, inbound tourism from people living in the Middle East is growing in Sudan, as is outbound travel from Sudan to the Middle East.
 Sudan has longstanding historical connections with the Arab world, despite its location in Africa, with Arabic being the official language of the country and Islam the majority religion.
 Close business ties and its proximity across the Red Sea have meant that Sudan has long been connected with Saudi Arabia, which remains to be the major source country for inbound arrivals in Sudan.
 However, arrivals from other GCC countries such as the United Arab Emirates, Qatar and Bahrain are growing in Sudan, with Qatar also playing a prominent role in peace negotiations regarding the Darfur conflict.

 Files are delivered directly into your account within a few minutes of purchase.

 Discover the latest market trends and uncover sources of future market growth for the Travel industry in Sudan with research from Euromonitor's team of in-country analysts.

 Find hidden opportunities in the most current research data available, understand competitive threats with our detailed market analysis, and plan your corporate strategy with our expert qualitative analysis and growth projections.

-If you're in the Travel And Tourism industry in Sudan, our research will save you time and money while empowering you to make informed, profitable decisions.
+If you're in the Travel industry in Sudan, our research will save you time and money while empowering you to make informed, profitable decisions.

 When you purchase this report, you also get the data and the content from these category reports in Sudan for free: